tak40/fm-bootcamp-feed-a-star-mole/README.md

-# Feed A Star Mole
+# Frontend Masters Bootcamp: Feed A Star Mole Project

 Feed A Star Mole is a fun and interactive game where players aim to feed as many moles as possible.
 This project was developed as a final project for the Frontend Masters Bootcamp.